 Digital signage is part of many of the most used Internet of Things use cases.
 It is, for instance getting ‘hot’ in retail where digital signage can be used for many goals such as highly personalized messages to store visitors.

 Digital signage in a retail Internet of Things context is not comparable with the first wave and more primitive forms of digital signage such as monitors showing a general message.
-While these forms of digital signage applications (and many others) continue to exist, the Internet of Things changes and boosts the industry.
+While these forms of digital signage applications (and many others) continue to exist, the IoT changes and boosts the industry.
 More importantly: it offers enormous opportunities in many types of applications.

 The digital signage market is growing fast and not only in retail.
 Digital signage is used across several industries, often in a customer-facing context but also in Industrial Internet of Things applications where information from tagged items can be displayed.